GiveMeSomeHowaHowa/spotify-playlist-downloader/README.md

 You can basically understand the process with just this image but for clarity, these are the steps.

+Before using the exe download ffmpeg with reference to https://www.youtube.com/watch?v=r1AtmY-RMyQ.

 For using the `downloader.exe`, follow these steps:

 As soon as you run it you will be asked some questions.
 Let me guide you through it!